ignaziopedone/qkd-keyserver/README.md

   - 07e060e1-48d6-4072-a289-0b5398a900f4
 ```
 The returned keys can be found in a `secret` with the same name of the `keyRequest`, in the same namespace of the request resource.
+The key ids in the requests from the slave SAE should match the ids returned to the master one.
+If some keys are not available in the slave QKS, only the available ones will be returned and saved in the corresponding secret.
 Deleting a `KeyRequest` resource does not trigger any behaviour on the operator, secrets should be removed independently from the request resources.

 # Files and modules